CADustin/hamradio/baofeng-uv5r-cheatsheet-full.md

 ## Useful Accessories

 ### Antenna's
+* (NA-771 15.6-Inch Whip VHF/UHF (144/430Mhz) Antenna)[https://www.amazon.com/Authentic-NA-771-15-6-Inch-SMA-Female-BTECH/dp/B00KC4PWQQ/ref=sr_1_3?dchild=1&keywords=NA-771&qid=1599754810&s=electronics&sr=1-3] -- If I'm going to use a long antenna on my radio and I don't care about the storage space, this is what I'll use.
+I carried one for a very long time, using it in the car, and hiking through the Sierra's.
+I was never disappointed with this antenna's capabilities.
+* (NA-771R 16-Inch Retractable VHF/UHF (144/430Mhz) Dual Band Antenna)[https://www.amazon.com/gp/product/B075XS66YC/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1] -- This is a newer antenna to me, still an NA-771, but it's retractable making it an interesting choice for situations where the constraints prevent me from using a regular NA-771.

 ### Batterys, Power, and Charging
+* (BL-5 3800mAh Extended Battery)[https://www.amazon.com/Baofeng-Batteries-Compatible-Rechargeable-Mirkit/dp/B07MNTFD4P/] -- If I am worried about the space / weight and I dont need runtime, the standard battery is fine...
+However, if I need runtime and I plan to recharge using the USB Cable, these batterys are an amazing accessory to have.
+* (Mirkit 2.5mm USB Charger Cable)[https://www.amazon.com/Mirkit-Charger-Indicator-Capacity-Batteries/dp/B084ZXTSHT/] -- This charger can be used to recharge the **3800mAh Extended Batterys** via USB.
+This is extremely appealing if you think you may need to recharge your battery via a USB Battery Pack or in the car in some other emergency.
+Yes, there are other charging options like a DC Charger, AC Adapter, etc... but, when you consider the space used and the near universal capabilities, I have decided to only carry these cables.

 ### USB Programming Cables
+* (Mirkit USB FTDI Programming Cable Model 3)[https://www.amazon.com/gp/product/B07MQVJLZ4/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1] -- I've tried quite a few programming cables for the Baofeng radios and this seems to be the most robustly designed, and easiest to use cable.
+Some of the other FTDI cables seem to take some fiddling with to get them to work and can take 20+ minutes to get working for the first time.
+This cable from Mirkit really was plug and play.

 ## List of UV-5R Menus
 | Commonly Used | Menu Item | Menu Name | Description |